How long does it take to lose 40 pounds? There’s no straight answer for knowing the right path for your own individual weight loss goals.

 Other studies showed not as much difference, but contrary to popular belief, many studies are showing that slow weight loss does not indicate that weight regain will be less.

-Losing 40 pounds the healthy way
+Losing 40 pounds the healthy, safe way for long-term results

-The healthy way to lose weight is when you use nutrient dense whole foods.
-It is not recommend to lose weight by utilizing low energy, low nutrient, processed foods in your weight loss program.
+Attempting weight loss by utilizing low energy, low nutrient, processed foods in your weight loss program will cause deficiencies & become unsustainable.
 In fact, a personalized food plan designed to support your body’s unique needs is the best and healthiest plan, not just for weight loss, but to support your body’s unique requirements.

-That is probably not the question you should be asking.
-The question we should ask is,” what is the best plan to support my body’s weight loss goals?”
-When the body is supported properly and the metabolic pathways shift to optimize fat burning, cellular metabolism and optimal mitochondrial function, the body just moves toward optimal healthy fat loss.
+When the body is supported properly and the metabolic pathways shift to optimize fat burning, cellular metabolism, and optimal mitochondrial function, the body moves toward optimal healthy fat loss as a result.

-This being said, it is best to monitor your fat loss with a body composition analysis smart scale.
-It is important to make sure that during your weight loss, that your body water percentage goes higher while the fat percentage goes lower.
+It is important to make sure that during your weight loss, that your body water & muscle mass percentages increase while fat percentage decreases.
 This is one way to monitor that the fat loss is healthy and that you are not losing too much water which causes cell metabolism to slow down.

 The goal is to optimally support the body and its metabolic pathways, which creates nice, consistent fat loss that is easy and healthy and fast according to the previous research guidelines.